Unreal-Dan/RekordBoxSongExporter/README.md

     %deck3_bpm%         The current BPM on deck 3
     %deck4_bpm%         The current BPM on deck 4
     %time%              The current timestamp (hh:mm:ss)

+    %deck1_bpm%         The BPM of deck 1 at the time the track changes
+    %deck2_bpm%         The BPM of deck 2 at the time the track changes
+    %deck3_bpm%         The BPM of deck 3 at the time the track changes
+    %deck4_bpm%         The BPM of deck 4 at the time the track changes
+    %master_bpm%        The master BPM at the time the track changes

+    %rt_deck1_bpm%      The realtime BPM of deck 1, this will trigger updates
+    %rt_deck2_bpm%      The realtime BPM of deck 1, this will trigger updates
+    %rt_deck3_bpm%      The realtime BPM of deck 1, this will trigger updates
+    %rt_deck4_bpm%      The realtime BPM of deck 1, this will trigger updates
+    %rt_master_bpm%     The realtime master BPM, this will trigger updates
 ```

 For example, to create an output file with the current track title the format would be: ```%track%```.

 A full track list with timestamps, artist, and title would look something like this: ```%time% %artist% - %track%```

+You can use the BPM tags such as ```%deck1_bpm``` and ```%master_bpm%```, these tags will log the BPM of the respective
+deck at the time of the track changing.

+There is also 'realtime BPM tags', these tags will trigger updates to the respective output file upon detecting a change
+to the given BPM.
+For example ```%rt_deck1_bpm%``` will trigger an update anytime the tempo is adjusted on deck 1.

+The reason for the separate BPM tags is for example if you want to create a full track list with timestamps that also
+includes BPM information then you will need to use the non-realtime BPM tags otherwise you will end up with duplicate
+tracks in the tracklist each time the BPM changes, ex: ```%time% %artist% - %title% (BPM: %master_bpm%)```

+However, if you want to create a realtime BPM display which updates whenever the BPM changes then you will need to
+use the realtime BPM tags, for example: ```Current BPM: %rt_master_bpm%```

 ### Output Mode